Lima Memorial Health System Logo

 Eugenol oil (clove oil) overdose occurs when someone swallows a large amount of a product that contains this oil.
 This can be by accident or on purpose.

 This article is for information only.
 DO NOT use it to treat or manage an actual overdose.
-If you or someone you are with overdoses, call the local emergency number (such as 911), or the local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+If you or someone you are with has an overdose, call your local emergency number (such as 911), or your local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Poisonous Ingredient